dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/api-process/check-out.md

 2. Executing the mutation `checkoutPaymentCreate` using the above-generated token.

-Depending on the selected payment gateway, you will either use the JavaScript form which can be integrated to MajorityWorld, or the payment gateway will direct you to an external payment page.
+Depending on the selected payment gateway, you will either use the JavaScript form which can be integrated to DrikGallery, or the payment gateway will direct you to an external payment page.
 The payment gateway sends information about if the payment is successful, along with tokenized credit card payment information.
 This token is then used to run the `checkoutPaymentCreate` mutation.

 ### `paymentClientToken`